AhmetEminSaglik/Unique-Word-Data-Creation/README.md

 ## Insertion to Database
-MYSQL connection and PostgreSQL connection are set.
+MYSQL connection and PostgreSQL connection were set.
 Tested insertion one by one and multiple values.
 Added 3_000_000 words in both databases.